 It depends on the medical problem, time of day and severity of the problem, says urgent care specialist Wendy Kissinger, DO.

 - A primary care office – Normally available during business hours and sometimes after hours and/or weekends, this is a solid choice for preventive health care and chronic disease management.

-- UH Virtual Visit – Available 24/7, 365 days a year, you access a provider by computer, smartphone or tablet for minor illnesses.
+- A virtual visit – Available around the clock, every day of the year, you access a provider by computer, smartphone or tablet for minor illnesses.
 You don’t need to travel to another location, and there is minimal wait time.